What is the Refugee Mental Health Project?

 The course is accredited by the Office of Continuing Professional Development, Faculty of Medicine, University of Toronto.

-Participants are eligible for a Certificate of Completion.
-The course has been approved for the College of Family Physicians of Canada Mainpro-M1 credits and Royal College of Physicians & Surgeons of Canada Section 1 credits.
+Participants are eligible for a Letter of Completion.
+The course has been approved for the College of Family Physicians of Canada Mainpro+ credits and Royal College of Physicians and Surgeons of Canada Section 1 credits.

 Our online course is national!
 Register here.